 We have used the capital raised through the issuances of this indebtedness to support our operations as we have continued to pursue the initial public offering contemplated by this prospectus.
 All of this capital has been provided by existing investors in the Company.
 The 2014 convertible notes are convertible into Series A Preferred Stock, as are the 2015 convertible notes, if they are converted at the election of the holders prior to the closing of the initial public offering.
 Such shares of Series A Preferred Stock are convertible into common stock at a conversion rate of one share of common stock for each share of Series A Preferred Stock.
-The Company anticipates that all of the 2014 convertible notes and all of the 2015 convertible notes will be converted into shares of Series A Preferred Stock prior to the closing of the initial public offering, and all outstanding shares of Series A Preferred Stock will be converted into shares of common stock immediately prior to the closing of the initial public offering.
+The Company anticipates that all of the 2014 convertible notes and all of the 2015 convertible notes will be converted into shares of Series A Preferred Stock prior to the closing of the initial public offering.
 The aggregate number of shares of common stock that would be outstanding if all such conversions were effected is 7,868,347 shares, plus warrants to purchase 225,011 shares of common stock issued to the holders of the 2015 convertible notes.
-The following table shows the effects of the conversion of the Series A Preferred stock and the 2014 and 2015 convertible notes, assuming they are all converted immediately prior to the initial public offering:
+The following table shows the effects of the conversion of the Series A Preferred stock and the 2014 convertible notes, assuming they are all converted immediately prior to the initial public offering:

-Debt/Equity Outstanding at April 22, 2015 into Series A Preferred to Common Stock Series A Preferred Stock(1) 3,999,864 N/A 3,999,864 2014 convertible notes(2) \$ 1,500,000 1,500,000 1,500,000 2015 convertible notes(3) \$ 1,500,000 1,875,000 1,875,000 Common stock 493,483 N/A N/A
+Outstanding at April 1, Convertible into Series A Conversion to Common Debt/Equity 2015 Preferred Stock Series A Preferred Stock(1) 3,999,864 N/A 3,999,864 2014 convertible notes(2) \$ 1,500,000 1,500,000 1,500,000 2015 convertible notes(3) \$ 1,500,000 1,875,000 1,875,000 Common stock 493,483 N/A N/A

-- (1) The holders of 70% of the Series A Preferred Stock or the Company can force a conversion upon closing of the initial public offering. - (2) The holders of 70% of the 2014 convertible notes or the Company can force a conversion upon closing of the initial public offering. - (3) If converted by all holders prior to the closing of the initial public offering.
+(1) The holders of 70% of the Series A Preferred Stock or the Company can force a conversion upon closing of the initial public offering.

+(2) The holders of 70% of the 2014 convertible notes or the Company can force a conversion upon closing of the initial public offering.

+(3) If converted by all holders prior to the closing of the initial public offering.
 If a holder of a 2015 convertible note waits until after the closing of the initial public offering, the 2015 convertible note would be convertible into common stock at a conversion rate of one share of common stock for each \$1.00 converted.
 In addition, the holder could elect to retain the 2015 convertible note as a debt instrument, and be repaid in cash at maturity on February 17, 2016.
 If that occurs, the Company may need to use a portion of the proceeds of this offering to repay such note(s).

-In addition, the holders of \$2.1 million outstanding aggregate principal amount of demand notes who have indicated an intent to participate in the offering may elect to tender the principal and accrued interest of such demand notes to us as payment for units in the initial public offering at the initial public offering price.
-If that occurs, we will not receive cash proceeds for such units, but will be able to retire such indebtedness upon the issuance of such units.
+In addition, the holders of \$1.5 million outstanding aggregate principal amount of demand notes who have indicated an intent to participate in the offering may elect to tender the principal and accrued interest of such demand notes to us as payment for shares in the initial public offering at the initial public offering price.
+If that occurs, we will not receive cash proceeds for such shares, but will be able to retire such indebtedness upon the issuance of such shares of common stock.